HLTech/judge-d/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [Docker](https://www.docker.com/) - Containerization engine

+## Report generation

+The result of running validations in Judge D is json containing data result.
+Reading json files is not very human friendly so in assets/report-generator there is python script that generates nice HTML report.
+To use it you need installed python and jinja2 libs.
+You can also use Dockerfile located in this directory.

-## Contributing
+### Contributing

 Want to help?
 Have any problems or questions?
 Let us know!

 * create an issue...
 * ... or if it already exists comment on it
-* for detailed informations about contributing read our [Contribution guide](../blob/master/CONTRIBUTING.md)
+* for detailed informations about contributing read our [Contribution guide](../master/CONTRIBUTING.md)

 ## Versioning